T3DocumentationStarter/Public-Info-055/Documentation/Administration/Index.rst

 The extension might be deactivated by removing its static template or uninstalling it.

 .. note::
-   During installation from the distribution a sample extension "user_customer" will be installed.
+   While installing the distribution a sample extension "user_customer" is being installed too.
 This is achieved by adding an extension dependency to the ext_emconf.php file.
-By finalizing the installation this dependency is removed (commented) to allow the extension "user_customer" to be uninstalled.
+By finalizing the installation this dependency is removed (commented) to enable the extension "user_customer" being uninstalled with the distribution remaining installed.

 .. _admin_development: